Sapana2402/ReactAPP/README.md

 # ReactAPP
-- Check app in master branch
+- Check the app in the master branch.
-- React app which used the Redux-toolkit concept
+- React app which used the Redux toolkit concept.